-- 9.942 Home Furnishing and Decorating (3 Hrs/Wk)
+Term Units 1 9.942 Home Furnishing and Decorating (3 Hrs/Wk)

 This course covers the fundamentals of home furnishing and decorating, including the use of design, color, texture, space and form.
-The selection and use of floor coverings, window treatments, wall finishes, furniture, lighting, and accessories are all studied so the homemoker can evaluate and improve her own home in terms of comfort, convenience, beauty, and suitability to the individual needs. - 9.943 New Ideas in Home Management (2 Hrs/Wk)
+The selection and use of floor coverings, window treatments, wall finishes, furniture, lighting, and accessories are all studied so the homemaker can evaluate and improve her own home in terms of comfort, convenience, beauty, and suitability to the individual needs.

-Management of such human and material resources as time, energy, money, equipment and supplies which contribute to the development and satisfaction of the family and its individual members.
-Experience given in planning, carrying out plans, evaluating the results. - 9,944 Consumer Buying (2 Hrs/Wk)
+Term Units 1 9.943 New Ideas in Home Management (2 Hrs/Wk) Management of such human and material resources as time, energy, money, equipment and supplies which contribute to the development and satisfaction of the family and its individual members.
+Experience given in planning, carrying out plans, evaluating the results.

-Consideration of labelling, packaging, advertising techniques, comparison shopping and planning.
-Methods of developing consumer buying ability, and understanding of consumer rights and responsibilities will be included. - 9.950 Beginning Knitting (2 Hrs/Wk) 8 Wks.
-Term Units 1
+Term Units 1 9,944 Consumer Buying (2 Hrs/Wk) Consideration of labelling, packaging, advertising techniques, comparison shopping and planning.
+Methods of developing consumer buying ability, and understanding of consumer rights and responsibilities will be included.

-This course is designed for the student interested in learning the basic knitting stitches such as stockinette, ribbing and methods used in decreasing and increasing stitches. - 9.951 Advanced Knitting (2 Hrs/Wk) 8 Wks Term Units 1 Includes instruction in unique pattern stitches, four needle knitting fair-isle (color patterns) and other advanced techniques. - 9.960 Marriage, Family and Adjustment (21⁄2 Hrs/Wk) Term Units 3
+Term Units 1 9.950 Beginning Knitting (2 Hrs/Wk) 8 Wks.
+This course is designed for the student interested in learning the basic knitting stitches such as stockinette, ribbing and methods used in decreasing and increasing stitches.

+Term Units 1 9.951 Advanced Knitting (2 Hrs/Wk) 8 Wks

+includes instruction in unique pattern stitches, four needle knitting fair-isle (color patterns) and other advanced techniques.

-A course designed to allow the mature person to study the many aspects of marriage and family living in relation to his or her own adjustment.
-Constructive evaluation of attitudes toward life, family, work, and society will be included, using a variety of methods. - 9.962 Family Life: Relationships I (2 Hrs/Wk)
+9.960 Marriage, Family and Adjustment (21/2 Hrs/Wk) Term Units 3 A course designed to allow the mature person to study the many aspects of marriage and family living in relation to his or her own adjustment.
+Constructive evaluation of attitudes toward life, family, work, and society will be included, using a variety of methods.

-(Personal Development)
+Term Units 2 9.962 Family Life: Relationships I (2 Hrs/Wk)

-A course planned to help the student develop a greater understanding of the importance of efficient personal management, optimal health and nutrition, and quality personal appearance in the development of the individual.
+(Personal Development) A course planned to help the student develop a greater understanding of the importance of efficient personal management, optimal health and nutrition, and quality personal appearance in the development of the individual.
 Individual development in relation to wage earning will be emphasized.